 STORIES OF SOLIDARITY

-However, our histories show time and again that BIPOC (Black, Indigenous, People of Color) communities have banded together both nationally, and within local communities here in Colorado, to support each other and fight for a more equitable world.
+However, our histories show time and again that our People of the Global Majority communities have banded together both nationally, and within local communities here in Colorado, to support each other and fight for a more equitable world.

 Stories of Solidarity aims to showcase the strength and resilience that exists when BIPOC communities unite These stories exist throughout our history but are not widely known to the public.
 Our project recognizes that we have shared experiences of systemic racism in this country and implores us to understand that we are stronger together.